1986

 And about the cellar of the Hansa Studios: "Oh, yeah.
 It is a bit weird, innit?

-I was down here doing the vocals for Shake The Disease in the dark, last
+I was down here doing the vocals for Shake the Disease in the dark, last

 time we were here, and I was terrified.
 I had all noises in me headphones like